Summary

 To summarize the overall process of creating Portals, it's recommended that you:

-When designing Portal Templates, there are two main categories of Pages:
+When designing Portal Templates, there are three main categories of Pages:

-• Automatically-personalized Page: e.g. a Dashboard Page - although included in a Portal Template where the Company is not stated, when it's part of a specific Portal - belonging to a specific Company - the data will automatically be filtered, so only data related to the correct Company is shown in the Portal
+An automatically-personalized Page: e.g. a Dashboard Page - although included in a Portal Template where the Company is not stated, when it's part of a specific Company Portal the data will automatically be filtered so that only data related to the correct Company is shown

 In this article, we will take you through how to create and manage Portal Templates.